-I1 Personal ethics

-Personal ethics refers to a psersonal value system applied by an individual to decision-making, conduct and interaction between the self and others.

-- Level Learning Outcomes - a) Act honestly and demonstrate personal integrity, accountability and trustworthiness including while interacting with others - b) Carry out work in a manner that protects public interest, the client, employer and other relevant stakeholders, and put these before your own interest
+11 Personal ethics Personal Personal ethics refers to a psersonal value system applied by an individual to decision-making, conduct and interaction between the self and others.
+Level Learning Outcomes 3 a) Act honestly and demonstrate personal integrity, accountability and trustworthiness including while interacting with others b) Carry out work in a manner that protects public interest, the client, employer and other relevant stakeholders, and put these before your own interest

-12 Business ethics Busines s ethics refers to the ethical principles and values applied by the organisation to decision-making, conduct and the relationship between the organisation, its Iders and society (King IV).
-Level Learning Outcomes 3 a) Evaluate the impact of ethics within a specific business environment (a client or your training office) and how ethics is managed in that context b) Demonstrate how you contributed to the ethical culture of your business environment c) Use an ethical reasoning process (based on professional values and attitudes and the code of professional conduct) to, in the context of ethical dilemmas that arise relating to organisational ethics and corporate culture and when rendering professional services - (i) Identify threats to ethical principles, (ii) Analyse all courses of potentially unethical action as well as the consequences of each, (iii) Choose the appropriate course of action to solve the dilemma, and (iv) Report ethical issues to higher levels of management, SAICA, legal or regulatory authorities, or others when necessary d) Disclose distributions in the formation of the formation for the descent of d) Display ethical behaviour whilst interacting with the organisation's stakeholders
+12 B Business ethics ics refers to the ethical principles and values applied by the organisation to decision-making, conduct and the relationship between the organisation, its stakenolo and society (King IV).
+Level Le earning Outcomes 3 a) a) Evaluate the impact of ethics within a specific business environment (a client or your training office) and how ethics is managed in that context b) Demonstrate how you contributed to the ethical culture of your business environment c) Use an ethical reasoning process (based on professional values and attitudes and the code of professional conduct) to, in the context of ethical dilemmas that arise relating to organisational ethics and corporate culture and when rendering professional services - (i) Identify threats to ethical principles, (ii) Analyse all courses of potentially unethical action as well as the consequences of each, (iii) Choose the appropriate course of action to solve the dilemma, and (iv) Report ethical issues to higher levels of management, SAICA, legal or regulatory authorities, or others when necessary d) Display ethical behaviour whilst interacting with the organisation's stakeholders

-10 Defected at the

 13 Professional ethics

-Professio nal ethics refers to the fundamental ethical principles and values applied by a professional CA to decision-making, conduct and the relationship between the
+Profession rofessional ethics refers to the fundamental ethical principles and values applied by a professional CA to decision-making, conduct and the relationship between the

-professio nal, its stakeholders and society
+professior nal, its stakeholders and society

 Level Learning Outcomes

 3 a) Apply the following fundamental ethical principles when rendering services:

 (i) integrity, and

 (ii) objectivity, and

 (iii) professional competence and due care, and

 (iv) confidentiality and

 (v) professional behaviour (including personal branding, business etiquette and use of communication channels such as social media and the ability to

 control and express emotions appropriately).

 b) By way of general conduct, demonstrate a commitment to the ethical values upheld by the profession